VSadov/VSadov.github.io/_posts/2016-09-02-broken-out.md

 Now behavior is:

 Release build:

 ```
 0 0 1 2 3 4 0 0 0 1 2 3 4 0 0 1 0 0 0 0 0 0 0 1 2 0 0 1 0 1 2 3 0 1 2 0 . . .
 ```

 Debug build:

 ```
 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 . . .
 ```

 What is going on?

 When ```AwaitsSometimes``` randomly awaits, it forces the caller to suspend and schedule the rest of itself as an asyncronous continuation of ```Task.Yield```.
 While doing that, caller saves the values of the local variables in a display storage, so that when resumed, it could continue with the same state.
 It does not, however, save the value of ```x``` considering that as pointless.
-For all it knows from the definite assignment analysis, at the point of ```await AwaitsSometimes()```, ```x``` contains undefined junk that will be overwritten before the variable is used anyways.
+For all it knows from the definite assignment analysis, at the point of ```await AwaitsSometimes()```, ```x``` contains undefined junk which will be overwritten before the variable is used anyways.
 Since we go into suspension _sometimes_, we observe the loss of the value _sometimes_.
 Not the behavior you want from an otherwise straightforward program...

 Why then Debug behavior is different?